ahmadbelb/Blog/_pages/about.md

 I am open to work remotely from Stanford, CA. Interested or know anyone who might be interested in hiring me?
 [Please email me.](mailto:kkrao@stanford.edu) -->

-I am a master student  in Computational Science and Engineering at Technical University of Munich.
+I am a double master student at the Technical University of Munich.There I study Civil Engineering and Computational Science and Engineering

-I develop physics-assisted machine learning algorithms to measure forest health (how wet or dry the forests are) using remote sensing.
-I work in the <a href="https://koningslab.stanford.edu/" target="_blank">Remote Sensing Ecohydrology Group</a> with Prof. Alexandra Konings.
-I got my bachleors in Civil Engineering at the Indian Institute of Technology Madras and my masters in Environmental Fluid Mechanics and Hydrology at Stanford University.
+I develop physics-assisted machine learning algorithms to measure bridges health (how safe or damaged the bridges are) using remote sensing.
+I work in the <a href="https://www.bgu.tum.de/en/cbm/chair-of-non-destructive-testing-ndt/" target="_blank">Chair of Non-destructive Testing</a> with Dr Alexander Mendler.
+I got my bachelors in Civil Engineering at the University of Edinburgh.
 During my bachelors and masters, I worked on several independent studies which convinced me about the endless possibilities of impact-based research.
-My quest to develop technologies to measure forest health and help quantify climate change impacts on ecosystems is derived from that conviction.
+My quest to develop technologies to understand climate dynamics and help quantify climate change impacts on ecosystems is derived from that conviction.

 For more details about my education and professional experience, view my [CV](https://ahmadbelb.github.io/Blog/cv/).
 <!-- <picture>